 In the Kodiak Area, vessels may not possess or land more than 2.3 mt of black rockfish in a 5-day period.
 Additionally, vessel operators are required to register for a single groundfish district fishery at a time.
 Registration requirements also exist for the Chignik and South Alaska Peninsula areas.
 In the Kodiak Area, fishers may retain up to 20% of black rockfish by weight caught incidentally during other fisheries, and in the Chignik and South Alaska Peninsula Area black rockfish may be retained up to 5% by weight.
-In the Aleutian Islands District of the Bering-Sea Aleutian Islands Area, fishers may retain up to 20% of black rockfish and 20% for dark rockfish caught in the Bering Sea - Aleutian Islands area incidentally during other fisheries.
+In the Aleutian Islands District of the Bering-Sea Aleutian Islands Area, fishers may retain up to 20% of black rockfish and 20% for dark rockfish caught in the Bering Sea-Aleutian Islands area incidentally during other fisheries.
 A voluntary logbook program was initiated in 2000 in the hope of obtaining CPUE estimates as well as more detailed harvest locations; the logbook program was made mandatory in 2005 (Contact Nathaniel Nichols).

-In 2018, the Kodiak Area black rockfish GHL was 55 mt allocated across five districts.
-GHLs were attained in four sections of the Kodiak Area for a total harvest of 49 mt.
+In 2019, the Kodiak Area black rockfish GHL was 55 mt allocated across five districts.
+GHLs were attained in four sections of the Kodiak Area for a total harvest of 50 mt.
 The Chignik and South Alaska Peninsula area GHLs were 45 mt and 34 mt respectively.
-In the South Alaska Peninsula Area, the 2018 black rockfish harvest was 11 mt and no black rockfish harvest occurred in the Chignik Area.
+In the South Alaska Peninsula Area, the 2019 black rockfish harvest was 7.3 mt and no black rockfish harvest occurred in the Chignik Area.
 The Aleutian Islands GHL for black rockfish was 41 mt allocated across three sections.
 No vessels made directed black rockfish landings in the Aleutian Islands Area; all harvest was incidental retention.
-Harvest for black rockfish is confidential due to the number of participants and 24.7 mt of dark rockfish were harvested incidental to other groundfish species.
+In 2019, less than 1 mt of black and 7.6 mt of dark rockfish were harvested incidental to other groundfish species.